English Literature A Level | Home Education | Oxford Home Schooling

 The English Literature A level course comprises nine modules in total: five at AS level and four at A level.
 You will learn the principles of literary analysis and apply them to a selection of texts, from the ancient to the modern.

-At A level you will continue to analyse literature in different formats, focusing on a selection of more contemporary texts including Owen Sheers’ poetry collection Skirrid Hill, Michael Frayne’s psychological novel Spies and Tennessee Williams’ classic play A Streetcar Named Desire.
-You will also carry out coursework that will form part of your grade.
+At A level you will continue to analyse literature in different formats, focusing on a selection of more contemporary texts including Owen Sheers’ poetry collection Skirrid Hill, Michael Frayn’s psychological novel Spies and Tennessee Williams’ classic play A Streetcar Named Desire.
+You will also carry out coursework that will contribute to your final grade.

 With the support and feedback of your tutor, you will take regular self-assessment tests to ensure you have understood all the concepts introduced in each module.